dojo/framework/docs/en/creating-widgets/supplemental.md

 -   `VNode`s, or _Virtual Nodes_
     -   These correspond to virtual representations of concrete DOM elements, and serve as the lowest-level rendering output for all Dojo applications.
 -   `WNode`s, or _Widget Nodes_
-    -   These tie Dojo widgets to the virtual DOM
+    -   These tie Dojo widgets to the virtual DOM.

 Both `VNode`s and `WNode`s are considered subtypes of `DNode`s within Dojo's virtual DOM, but applications don't typically deal with `DNode`s in their abstract sense.
+Using [TSX syntax](#tsx-support) is also preferred as it allows applications to deal with both VDOM node types in a single, consistent manner.

+### VDOM node properties

 In addition to representing the structure of an application, virtual nodes also serve as a way to reactively inject state into each widget (or DOM element).
-This is done by providing a set of **node properties** when instantiating `VNode`s and `WNode`s.
+This is done by providing a set of **properties** when instantiating `VNode`s and `WNode`s.

+These properties TODO

 ### Instantiating VDOM nodes

-Dojo widgets can import one or both of the `v()` and `w()` utility functions provided by the `@dojo/framework/widget-core/d` module.
-These two function create `VNode`s and `WNode`s, respectively, and can be used as part of the return value from a widget's `render()` method.
+Dojo widgets that do not use [TSX output](#tsx-support) can import one or both of the `v()` and `w()` utility functions provided by the `@dojo/framework/widget-core/d` module.
+These create `VNode`s and `WNode`s, respectively, and can be used as part of the return value from a widget's `render()` method.
 Their signatures, in abstract terms, are:

 -   `v(tagName | VNode, properties?, children?)`:
     -   `tagName | VNode`: